zetavg/chromium-website/site/developers/design-documents/profile-architecture/index.md

 A `KeyedService` is basically a plain object, with the following differences:

 * It has a virtual destructor.
-* Its lifetime is managed by a `BrowserContextKeyedServiceFactory` singleton.
+* Its lifetime is managed by a `ProfileKeyedServiceFactory` or a `BrowserContextKeyedServiceFactory` singleton.
 * It has an overridable `Shutdown()` method, which is always called before the destructor.
 This allows two-phase shutdown; see below.